-Judge Orders Secrets of Breath Machine Revealed
+Judge Orders Secrets Of Breath Machine Revealed

 As I’ve written in past posts (Secret Breathalyzer Software Still Secret), defense attorneys have repeatedly tried to gain access to the secret software used to run the various models of breath-testing machines.
 As the geeks say, "garbage in, garbage out": erroneous or badly written software will result in erroneous test results — and thousands of citizens wrongfully convicted of DUI.
 Yet, manufacturers have refused to turn the software code over, claiming "trade secrets".
 The real reason: neither they, the police nor the prosecution want the loss of public confidence that would result from disclosure of inaccurate and unreliable software.